mslaugh/Property-Inspection-Code-Sample/README.md

 To configure the Android Repair App follow these instructions.

-1. Open Android Studio.
+1. Open **Android Studio**.
+2. In the Quick Start menu, select **Import Non-Android Studio project**.
-2. Import the Android Repair App you cloned from the GitHub repository.
+3. Select the **AndroidRepairApp\RepairApp** directory you cloned from the GitHub repository.
+4. Click **OK**.
-3. Open the **\RepairApp\app\src\main\java\com\canviz\repairapp\constants.java** file.
+5. Open the **\app\java\com.canviz.repairapp\Constants.java** file.
-4. Edit the **SHAREPOINT_URL** variable to match your O365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
+6. Edit the **SHAREPOINT_URL** variable to match your O365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
 In the example below, the TENANCY placeholder was replaced with contoso.

 	**SHAREPOINT_URL** is the URL for the Site Collection created by the Property Manager My App.
 Use the same value you configured in the web.config for the Property Manager My App for the DemoSiteCollectionUrl app setting.

     Example: contoso.onmicrosoft.com

-5. Edit the **DISPATCHEREMAIL** variable to match your O365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
+7. Edit the **DISPATCHEREMAIL** variable to match your O365 / Azure Tenancy by **replacing the TENANCY placeholder** with your tenancy name.
 In the example below, the TENANCY placeholder was replaced with contoso.

 	**DISPATCHEREMAIL** is the email address for the dispatcher account you created.

     Example: katiej@contoso.onmicrosoft.com

-6. Edit the **AAD_CLIENT_ID** variable.
+8. Edit the **AAD_CLIENT_ID** variable.
 This is the Client ID value you copied and pasted in the steps above.
 This value is also displayed in the CONFIGURE page for the PropertyManagementRepairApp Azure Active Directory Application in the Azure Management Portal.

-7. Edit the **AAD_REDIRECT_URL** variable.
+9. Edit the **AAD_REDIRECT_URL** variable.
 This is the Redirect URI value you copied and pasted in the steps above.
 This value is also displayed in the CONFIGURE page for the PropertyManagementRepairApp Azure Active Directory Application in the Azure Management Portal.

 **Set Up Android Virtual Device**
 The Android Repair App targets the Nexus 9 device.
 These steps describe how to configure an Android Virtual Device that replicates the Nexus 9.